 There are a few reasons couples may choose to separate rather than divorce.
 Some people have religious views that prevent a divorce.
 Others may not want to end their marriage because they still have hope of reconciliation.

 In some states, a married couple is required to file a legal separation agreement before they can file for divorce.
 If you aren’t sure what legal procedures are required in your state, you should get in contact with an experienced divorce attorney who can explain your options.

 Another common term regarding divorces is “no-fault divorce.”
 A no-fault divorce is the most common kind of divorce in today’s modern world.
 The other possible type of divorce is a “fault” divorce.

 No-fault divorce proceedings are much simpler than fault divorces.
 The term means that no specific party was at fault for the marriage’s failure.
 Couples who file no-fault divorces don’t need any reasoning beyond “irreconcilable differences.”
 Some individuals prefer to get the reason for their divorce on paper and hold the other party accountable for wrongdoing.
 When this is the case, they’ll file a fault divorce instead.

 It’s not difficult to file for divorce.
 However, the procedures do differ slightly from state to state.
 In addition, the process can often be time-consuming.
 This is especially true if your spouse wishes to contest the divorce or argue during negotiations.
-For a smooth divorce, it’s best for both spouses to work constructively to come up with the best terms for everyone.
+For a smooth divorce, it’s for both spouses to work constructively to come up with the terms for everyone.

 No matter what state you live in, your divorce will involve a negotiation of your marital property.
 Your shared assets must be divided between the spouses.
 You’ll also need to allocate debts and determine other financial responsibilities.
 If you have children together, custody arrangements will also be part of the divorce agreement.